hassansecfix/policy-edit/data/updated_policy_instructions_v4.0.md

 - target_text: `<Violations: IT Manager>`
 - action: "replace"
 - replacement: [user's selected reporter]
-- comment: "You indicated that the [selected role] is responsible for handling policy violations, so the IT Manager placeholder should be updated.\\n\\nCan be the same person as exception approval section.
+- comment: "You indicated that the [selected role] is responsible for handling policy violations, so the IT Manager placeholder should be updated.
+Can be the same person as exception approval section.
 Acceptable roles: CISO, CEO, CTO, IT Manager, or even HR Manager.
 For audit it's only important to define it.
 Auditors will not issue a non-conformity for wrong selection - select what works best for you here.
 But it needs to be consistently done by this person."
 - comment_author: "Secfix AI"

 - **If "Other" + custom text:** Use the custom role/title as provided (e.g., "Compliance Officer", "Security Team", "Direct Supervisor")